 Caltrans has for now suspended any further installation of the suspect guardrails, but has not gone as far as other states yet in removing and replacing them.

-If you or a loved one has been involved in a car accident with a guardrail that may not have performed correctly — and which resulted in property damage, injury, or even the death of one or more of the car’s occupants — you may want to consult with a personal injury attorney to see if you may have a claim for compensation.
+If you or a loved one has been involved in a car accident with a guardrail that may not have performed correctly — and which resulted in property damage, injury, or even the death of one or more of the car’s occupants — you may want to consult with a Newport Beach auto accident lawyer to see if you may have a claim for compensation.

 Source: NBC San Diego, “Controversial Guardrail Systems on Freeways, Including California’s, Removed in Virginia,” JW August, Dec.
 17, 2015